TAOISM: Three Approaches to Power and the Taoisms That Follow

 5. Contemplate on the following question.

-“Do you have any reservations about getting someone else to honor and help their parents?”
+“Do you have any reservations about getting someone else to flourish and prosper?”

 If any reservation comes up, then consider the following: